 CBT is an effective method of treating OCD.
-CBT is a type of psychotherapy (talking therapy) that aims to help the patient change the way they think, feel, and behave.
+CBT is a type of psychotherapy (talking therapy) that aims to help the individual change the way they think, feel, and behave.
 It refers to two distinct treatments:

 - exposure and response prevention (ERP)

 Research has shown that 75 percent of people with OCD are significantly helped by cognitive behavioral therapy.
 Treatment techniques include exposure and response prevention (ERP), this involves the following: